-- supervisor will discuss a strategies for the student to exit the internship site in an ethically appropriate manner. - C. Student will follow Internship Placement Procedures to identify a new internship site. - 8.
-Dismissal from internship site. - A. Internship Instructor and Clinical Training Director will meet with student to discuss issues resulting in the dismissal from the internship site.
-Internship Instructor, student, and Clinical Training Director will draft a professional development action plan, identifying steps to attempt to alleviate the issues trigging the dismissal. - B. Lack of successful completion of professional development action plan Student must meet with MFT Master's Program faculty to discuss competency issues.
+- Lack of successful completion of professional development action plan Student must meet with MFT Program faculty to discuss competency issues.
+Student will be placed on academic probation and will not be approved for registration for additional clinical courses until professional development action plan is achieved.
+Student will be reviewed for possible dismissal from Program. - Lack of successful completion of professional development action plan The student will be subject to recommendation for dismissal from Program. - Dismissal from internship site.
+Dismissal from an internship site is serious and results in negative consequences, including a failing grade for the internship course that semester, forfeiting clinical hours accrued during that semester, and requiring the student to reenroll in internship the following semester at their own financial expense.
+If the reason for dismissal is significant enough, the program may recommend dismissal from the program. - The university supervisor and Clinical Training Director will meet with student to discuss issues resulting in the dismissal from the internship site.
+The university supervisor, student, and Clinical Training Director will draft a professional development action plan, identifying steps to attempt to alleviate the issues trigging the dismissal. - Lack of successful completion of professional development action plan Student must meet with MFT Master's Program faculty to discuss competency issues.
 Student will be placed on academic probation and will not be approved for registration for subsequent semesters of internship.
-A revised professional development action plan will be created. - C. Lack of successful completion of professional development action plan Student will be subject to dismissal from Program. - D. Dismissal from a second internship site will result in immediate consideration for dismissal from the Program. - 9.
-Issues noted on the School of Counseling Student Concern Form - A. The Advisor will meet with student to discuss issues identified on the School of Counseling Student Concern Form.
-The Advisor and student will draft formal professional development action plan, identifying steps to attempt to alleviate the issues identified. - B. Lack of successful completion of professional development action plan Student must meet with MFT Master's Program faculty to discuss competency issues.
+A revised professional development action plan will be created. - Dismissal from a second internship site or Lack of successful completion of previous professional development action plan - The student will be subject to recommendation for dismissal from Program. - Students reported to the Ohio CSWMFT board for ethical or legal infraction and / or student reported to the AAMFT ethics board for ethical infraction.
+If the infraction reported is significant enough, the program may recommend dismissal from the program. - The Advisor and Clinical Training Director will meet with the student.
+The Advisor, Clinical Training Director, and student will draft formal professional development action plan, identifying steps to attempt to alleviate the issues that resulted in the board report. - Lack of successful completion of professional development action plan Student must meet with MFT Master's Program faculty to discuss competency issues.
 Student will be placed on academic probation and will not be approved for registration for clinical courses, including Practicum or Internship.
-A revised professional development action plan will be created. - C. Lack of successful completion of professional development action plan Student will be subject to dismissal from Program. - 10.
-Student reported to the CSWMFT Ohio licensure board for ethical or legal infraction or student reported to the AAMFT ethics board for ethical infraction. - A. The Advisor and Clinical Training Director will meet with student to the board report.
-The Advisor, Clinical Training Director, and student will draft formal professional development action plan, identifying steps to attempt to alleviate the issues that resulted in the board report. - B. Lack of successful completion of professional development action plan Student must meet with MFT Master's Program faculty to discuss competency issues.
-Student will be placed on academic probation and will not be approved for registration for clinical courses, including Practicum or Internship.
-A revised professional development action plan will be created. - C. Lack of successful completion of professional development action plan Student will be subject to dismissal from Program.
+A revised professional development action plan will be created. - Sanction by the Ohio CSWMFT board or AAMFT ethics board or Lack of successful completion of previous professional development action plan - The student will be subject to recommendation for dismissal from Program.